 Hormonal Changes: Acne is generally found in young, unneutered male and spayed female dogs and usually goes away after neutering.

-Diet: Some foods like chocolate and high-fat foods may make flare-ups more likely.
-Also, some fillers and food additives have been associated with outbreaks of acne.
+Diet: Foods like chocolate and high-fat foods may make flare-ups more likely.
+Also, some fillers and food additives have been associated with acne outbreaks.

-Allergies: Some dogs may develop acne after eating certain foods or being exposed to environmental allergens like pollen, moulds, and dust mites.
+Allergies: Some dogs may develop acne after eating certain foods or exposure to environmental allergens like pollen, moulds, and dust mites.
 There have also been a few cases where a dog develops acne from an allergy to flea bites.